AntonyCorbett/JWLMerge/Readme.md

 #### Command-line

-JWLMergeCLI.exe is a command line version of the application.
-Run in at a command prompt to ddisplay a description of usage.
+JWLMergeCLI.exe is a command-line version of the application.
+Run in at a command prompt to display a description of usage.

 #### Wine